aerogear/datasync-voyager/.github/ISSUE_TEMPLATE/3-help.md

 ---
-name: "⁉️ Need help with Apollo Voyager Server?"
+name: "⁉️ Need help with Voyager Server?"
 about: Please file an issue in our repo.

 ---

-If you have a question about Apollo Voyager Server that is not a bug report or feature request, feel free to post it here.
+If you have a question about Voyager Server that is not a bug report or feature request, feel free to post it here.

 You can also reach the aerogear team at [#aerogear](ircs://chat.freenode.net:6697/aerogear) on [Freenode IRC](https://freenode.net/) or the